 - Bridgeport Holiday Inn, Bridgeport, 203-334-1234, $119/night for UB Students.

 - Fairfield Inn by Marriott, Milford 203-877-8588, special rate of $114/night plus tax for UB students/families.

 - Milford Red Roof Inn, Milford, 800-843-7663; approximately $68-99/night.

 - Homewood Suites, Stratford, 203-377-3322; approximately $99 & up/night.

-Do not forget!
 We would like for you to be comfortable while at the University of Bridgeport – your new home away from home.
-The following is a Top 10 List of things to bring, which some international students forget when packing for their arrival to UB:
+The following is list of items that international students frequently forget when packing for their arrival to campus: